squaresausage/Open-Source-PC110/README.md

 Help by reviewing Schematics and PCB layouts to report potential bugs, errors, and issues.

-Help with verifying the layout and schematic.
+Help to verify the layout and schematic.

 Help with finding missing datasheets